-In the early 2000’s another dynamic guitarist named Derek Trucks joined the band elevating the sound of the Allman Brothers to heights that had been unimaginable during their late 70’s early and 1980’s period.
-The interplay between Derek Trucks and Warren Haynes throughout the 2000’s framed the sound of the band that still featured original lead singer, keyboardist and bandleader Gregg Allman.
-Without Gregg Allman, there is no Allman Brothers.
-(Editor’s note: This article was originally written before the passing of Gregg Allman)
+In the early 2000s, another dynamic guitarist named Derek Trucks joined the band elevating the sound of the Allman Brothers Band to heights that had been unimaginable during their late 70s early and 1980s period.
+The interplay between Derek Trucks and Warren Haynes throughout the 2000s framed the sound of the band that still featured the original lead singer, keyboardist and bandleader Gregg Allman.
+We miss you Gregg.

 Top 10 Allman Brothers Band Songs.